Information for Physics Majors & Minors

 An award to an undergraduate majoring in physics who has demonstrated exceptional creativity and promise in applying computer programming to a project in physics or related fields.
 This award was established in memory of Erik Cassel, Cornell '90.

 As a physics major, Erik developed the first data analysis software used in the department's introductory physics laboratory experiments.
 This accomplishment, and an innovative course project integrating physics content with computer graphics, laid the foundation for his successful career as a software engineer in two startups that made extensive use of physics and computer graphics.
 Erik's family provided the funds for the award.
-The 2023 Cassel Prize was awarded to Gregorio de la Fuente Simarro.
+The 2024 Cassel Prize was awarded to William Wang.

 Bethe Thesis Prize